philthompson/blog/gen/articles/2026-06-10-1-Buenos-Aires-Constant.md

 The Numberphile video in question here is a few years old.
 It's titled ["2.920050977316"](https://www.youtube.com/watch?v=_gCKX6VMvmU), and it introduces the "Buenos Aires Constant," which is a decimal number that generates the sequence of primes.

+The video demonstrates using the constant to generate primes, and how to calculate the constant given the primes.
+What they don't discuss, however, is *how many* primes can be generated for some number of decimal places.
+I wanted to find that out, and also to calculate the constant for myself, so I fired up the text editor and wrote some Python code.

+[more](more://)

-This constant was first described by four Numberphile viewers in a (paywalled) [formal paper](https://www.tandfonline.com/doi/abs/10.1080/00029890.2019.1530554).
+This constant was first described by four Numberphile viewers, Dylan Fridman, Juli Garbulsky, Bruno Glecer, and Massi Tron Florentin, with contributions from James Grime, in a (paywalled) [formal paper](https://www.tandfonline.com/doi/abs/10.1080/00029890.2019.1530554).
 The paper was "Received Sep 16th 2017, Accepted May 29th 2018, Published online: Jan 30th 2019" and the Numberphile video was released Nov.
 26th 2020, so it took quite a while to surface for public discussion.

-The video demonstrated using the constant to generate primes, and how to calculate the constant given the primes.
-What they didn't discuss, however, is *how many* primes can be generated for some number of decimal places.
-I wanted to find that out, and also to calculate the constant for myself, so I fired up the text editor and wrote some Python code.

-[more](more://)

 ## Using the Constant